 Further information and tips for visitors can be found at

-Herrenchiemsee New Palace is open at present; a visit is only possible as part of a guided tour (clearly reduced group size).
+You can only visit Herrenchiemsee New Palace on a guided tour (clearly reduced group size).

-An online reservation via our reservation website is possible, but not required for the visit (maximum 2 days in advance; booking deadline for the next day is always at 5 pm).
+We therefore recommend booking in advance via ourreservation website (maximum 7 days in advance; booking deadline for the next day is always at 5 pm).

 27 March-31 October: